ayrat555/ayrat555.github.io/_posts/2018-09-15-zkSNARK-in-Ethereum.md

 ### Conclusion

 Zero-knowledge proofs allow for cryptographically secure blockchain transactions.
-The Ethereum Byzantium hard fork incorporated the ability to use zkSNARks for zero-knowledge proofs.
+The Ethereum Byzantium hard fork incorporated the ability to use zkSNARKs for zero-knowledge proofs.
 While zkSNARks is a nice addition to the Ethereum toolbox, it’s too early to see if it will be widely adopted by the Ethereum community.

 ### See also